 Offered: Spring.

-SWRK 453 - School Social Work (3)

-The role of the school social worker is presented from a strengths perspective.
-Intervention strategies for at-risk students and families are provided.
-Students cannot receive credit for both SWRK 453 and 553.

-Prerequisite: Senior B.S.W. status.

-Offered: Spring.

 SWRK 454 - Social Work Practice with Older Adults (3)

 Clinical and case management practice with older adults and their families is examined.
 Focus is on assessment, long-term and end-of life care, elder abuse and neglect, and spirituality.
 Students cannot receive credit for both SWRK 454 and SWRK 554.